 In conclusion, the Azan name has evolved over time, reflecting changes in Islamic culture and society.
 The Azan has undergone various linguistic, technological, cultural, and global changes, reflecting the dynamic nature of the Muslim community.
 Despite these changes, the Azan remains an essential part of Islamic culture, reminding Muslims of their religious obligations and their connection with Allah.

 Q. What is the lucky number of Azan?

 The lucky number associated with the name Azan is "5".

 The meaning of name Azan is "Call To Prayer, Power, Strength".

 Q. What is the name length of Azan?

 The Name Azan consists of 4 alphabets.

-4) What is the religion of Azan name?
+Q. What is the origin of Azan name?

-The religion of the name Azan is Muslim.
+The origin of the name Azan is Arabic (Muslim).